Shreyas-P2004/JP-moragan/README.md

 5) The maximum volume that can be stored.
 6) Storage costs.

+- You should produce a function that can take in the properties of a loan and output the expected loss.
+- You can also use multiple methods and provide a comparative analysis.

 # Codes
  <a href = "https://github.com/Shreyas-P2004/JP-moragan/blob/main/JP_Morgan_task1.ipynb">Code1</a>
  <a href = "https://github.com/Shreyas-P2004/JP-moragan/blob/main/JP_Morgan_task2.ipynb">Code2</a>

 # Process
 - Imported the pandas, numpy, matplotlib, datetime , sklearn and linear regression libraries.